clojure-liberator/liberator/tutorial/post-et-al.md

         :etag (fn [_] (str (count @posts)))))
 {% endhighlight %}

-We also make a litte resource to retreive the posted content again:
+We also make a little resource to retrieve the posted content again:

 {% highlight clojure %}
     (ANY "/postbox/:x" [x]